velikocaayan/velikocaayan/README.md

 * 🌍  I'm based in Besiktas/Istanbul
 * ✉️  You can contact me at [velikocaayan@outlook.com](mailto:velikocaayan@outlook.com )
 * 🧠  I'm learning java,soludity and react native
-* 🤝  I'm open to collaborating on web3 , smart contract, mobile app development
+* 🤝  I'm open to collaborating on Devops and cloud

 ### Skills